ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/software_dependencies.rst

 Software dependencies
 =====================

+Software dependencies are the software artifacts that the suite relies on to run successfully.
+The software dependencies are used within the ecFlow tasks and can include command-line tools, scripts, libraries, modules, virtual environment, etc.
-Software dependencies are an important part of the suite design as they drive the reproducibility of the suite.
-If software dependencies are not managed properly, it becomes very difficult to reproduce previous suite runs or test new versions of the software.
+Proper management of software dependencies are an important part of the suite design as they drive the reproducibility of the suite.
+If software dependencies are not managed properly, it can become very difficult to reproduce previous suite runs or test new versions of the software.
 Software versions should be explicit, meaning the version should be specified in the suite configuration rather than relying on the software’s default version.
 Making the version explicit also allows testing the suite with different software versions, facilitating pre-operational testing of new software versions.

-A suite usually interacts with software in two ways:
+A suite usually interacts with software in wo ways:

 - Deploying the software in a directory local to the suite or in a shared location (in case the suite acts as a software deployer)